-At the start of 2023/4 the Council of the University comprised of four external members, one student member and one academic staff member, plus three members appointed from amongst the IEG Corporation Board and one Inspire Education Group senior post holder, appointed in accordance with the University Centre's Articles.
-All external and IEG members of the UCP Council were reappointed in October 2023.
+In 2021/22 the Council of the University comprised of eight external members, one student member and one academic staff member, and three Inspire Education Group senior post holders, appointed in accordance with the University's articles.

 The Council has a strong and independent non-executive element and no individual or group dominates its decision-making process.
 The Council considers that each of its non-executive Members is independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.